k4yt3x/akasio-go/README.md

 # Akasio (Golang)

+## Description

 Akasio is a simple HTTP server that redirects traffic based on a JSON redirect table.

+If you own a domain and wish to self-host a URL-shortening service, then this is the right tool for you.

+Originally, Akasio is a backend server for website [akas.io](akas.io) (akas stands for "also known as") written in Python and Flask.
+After rewriting the server with Golang, I decided to open-source it for anyone else that might be interested by it.
+It is both very easy to deploy and very easy to maintain, thanks to Golang's handy single-binary release (let's not talk about its size here).

 ## Why Akasio

 > What can this be used for?

 Personally, I find sending long URLs like `https://gist.githubusercontent.com/k4yt3x/3b41a1a65f5d3087133e449793eb8858/raw` to people pretty annoying, since you'll either have to copy and paste the whole URL or type the whole URL out.
 URL shorteners like Akasio solve this issue.
-All that's needed to be done to send such a long URL is just to create a new mapping in the redirect table.
+All that's needed to be done to send such a long URL is just to create a new mapping in the redirect table (akas.io/z).

 > What are Akasio's benefits compared to services like bit.ly?

-It is self-hosted, and the redirect table is just a JSON file.
+Akasio is self-hosted, and the redirect table is just a JSON file.
 This gives the users lots of flexibilities.
 The JSON file on the server can be symbolic-linked from a local workstation, updated by a front-end webpage, generated from a program, and so on.

 ## Usages